iterative/dvc.org/static/docs/get-started/add-files.md

-# Add Files
+# Add Data Files

 DVC allows storing and versioning source data files, ML models, directories, intermediate results with Git, without checking the file contents into Git.
-Let's get a sample StackOverflow data set to play with:
+Let's get a sample data set to play with:

 <details>